 3. No Technology after Bedtime

 Technology should be a big no-no when it comes to your child’s sleeping routine.
 Once your child gets into their bed, it is important that you ensure there is no technology that can keep them up during the night.
 Switch off the television and unplug their gaming console if you have to.
 If you do not feel comfortable taking away your child’s portable gaming console and smartphone, then ask them to put it in the drawer.
 Make sure they understand that they are not allowed to use the item after bedtime.

 4. Be Consistent with Your Child’s Bed Time

 You also need to be consistent when it comes to getting your child in bed.
 Sending your child to bed early one night and allowing them to stay up late the next interferes with their circadian rhythm.
 Rather make sure to get them to bed the same time every night.

 5. Create A More Ideal Sleep Environment

 You also need to ensure the sleep environment of your child is relaxing and comfortable.
 Buying a better mattress for your child can help them sleep better.
+Also, check out the Kidsco’s review on the best cot beds, it might be helpful for you.
 You should also consider the temperature in the room.
 If it is too hot, then your child may have trouble sleeping.